tsackton/taelgar/People/Chardonians/Servius.md

 > `$=dv.view("_scripts/view/get_Affiliations")`
 >> `$=dv.view("_scripts/view/get_Whereabouts")`

 A wandering scholar and historian, funded by [[Fausto]] to find rumors of treasure.

-Currently hunting rumors of treasure in Illoria.
+%% Tim: anything to add? %%